 While central and south American countries topped the leaderboard, with Mexico, Costa Rica and Colombia taking up the top spots, four European countries made it into the top 20 for finding friends.

-Ukraine made it into tenth place, while Greece was in twelfth, Spain in nineteenth and Portugal just made it in at number 20.
+It's poignant to note that before the war, Ukraine - with its recently thriving capital of Kyiv - made it into tenth place.
+While Greece was in twelfth, Spain in nineteenth and Portugal just made it in at number 20.

 Spain did well overall, ranking 16th out of 59 countries, with expats loving the local leisure options and the local culture.
 It performed badly when it came to career prospects though, coming 51st, with only half of the expats surveyed here working full or part time.